AyaMorisawa/Disskey/src/misskey.ts-README.md

 ## Features
 * Cross platform
 * Modern way to use Misskey API with **Promise**
-* Developed and maintained by a Misskey committer.
+* Developed and maintained by a Misskey committer

 ## Download
 ```